 Take action to raise awareness about immunizations.

 - Organize a free or low-cost immunization clinic at a local community or health center.

-- Create and distribute an immunization tracking card.
-Include space for people to record the names and dates of their shots along with helpful facts and phone numbers.
+- Distribute vaccination record cards with space for people to record the names and dates of their shots along with helpful facts and phone numbers.

-- Partner with a school nurse to host an immunization education event for parents at a local school.
+- Partner with a school nurse and host an educational event for parents about the importance of immunizations.

-- Work with local summer camps to provide tips on the immunizations children need before they attend camp.
+- Work with local summer camps to make sure children get important shots before attending camp.